 Mahindra Scorpio facelift

 Mahindra has begun testing a facelift for the Scorpio ahead of its expected launch in the second half of the year.
 Apart from updated styling, the refreshed SUV will also get mechanical updates with the 2.2-litre diesel engine set to receive a bump up in power from the current 120hp to 140hp.
-Spy images of test mules indicate that most of the changes to the car will happen up front and to the rear, with little to no change on body panels elsewhere.
+Spy shots of test mules indicate that most of the changes to the car will happen up front and to the rear, with little to no change on body panels elsewhere.
 There are yet no details about changes to the cabin, though we could expect Mahindra to revise the equipment list along with some revised switchgear.
 The facelift version may come with the 2.2-litre petrol engine under development, depending on market response to the motor that will debut in the XUV500.

 Mahindra Scorpio facelift could miss out on hybrid tech

 Refreshed Mahindra XUV500